Built by the Department of Aircraft Production (DAP) at Fishermans Bend in Melbourne.

 was awarded a DFC flying Beaufort A9-141 over New Guinea.

-On January 14, 1944 ground looped Tocumwal Airfield.
+On January 14, 1944 this bomber ground looped at Tocumwal Airfield.
 Afterwards, converted to components.
 Restoration Group (BRG).
 When completed, it will be the only complete and the only flying example in the world.